 As we wandered through the streets of the neighborhoods in Seville, Spain, it became evident that the tapas bars in Seville, both classic and trendy, are part of the city’s culture and beauty.
 People gathered around outdoor tables and squeezed their way into small Seville bars.
 As we were in search of the best tapas in Seville, we eagerly joined the crowds to sample the Spanish fare.

 Locals let us in on a little secret about their Andalusian city: people there live outside of their homes.
 Instead of being indoors, time is spent with family, friends and neighbors at their favorite Seville restaurant sipping on local wine and snacking on Seville tapas.
 Eating traditional Seville food is a key element in how they socialize.
 Based on a few recommendations and simply following the locals to the action, we found our way into the best bars in Seville, Spain for tapas – and a few drinking bars as well!
-(Seville Tapas Bars Map below)
+(Link to our Seville Tapas Bars Map below)

 There are many Seville, Spain attractions, but none intrigued us as much as eating in Seville.
 To be more accurate, on our trip to Spain we were mostly interested in eating tapas in Seville.
 While we would not recommend any visitor missing the Seville top attractions, we don’t think a trip to the city would be complete without dining in at least one Sevilla tapas bar.
 With numerous choices for tapas in Sevilla, we worked diligently to compile our list of the best tapas bars in Seville!

 #1 El Rinconcillo Sevilla